NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/genericImageClassifier.rst

     materialClassifier.train(baseModel='InceptionV3', initial_epochs=50,fine_tune_epochs=200)

-It is better to run the above example on a GPU machine.
+It is recommended to run the above example on a GPU machine.

-You can choose from the following options for the baseModel key:
+The following ML model training options are available for selection as the baseModel key:

 .. code-block:: none